MaryamAsgarinezhad/obsidian/LLM/Session3- Transformer encoder-decoder.md

 Attention vs self-attention:

 ![[Pasted image 20250104201933.png]]
 ![[Pasted image 20250104201943.png]]

 - Self attention is where the space of query and key values are the same, but in attention its not.

-- Self attention is used on decoder or encoder on;y models, while attention is used in encoder-decoder models.
+- Self attention is used on decoder or encoder only models, while attention is used in encoder-decoder models.

 - Self-attention can be done in parallel since transformers process all the input at once, unlike RNNs.